htruong/htruong.github.io/_posts/2021-07-01-keyboard-ime-performance.md

 Conclusion
 --

 It is easy to see that the keyboard feels slow is not just a subjective experience.
-It is true that with some programs/hardware, the computer can lag behind your keystrokes, especially when combined with a buggy or slow IME.
+It is true that with some programs/hardware, the computer can lag behind your keystrokes and can even produce incorrect result when you type too fast.
+This issue is especially observable when combined with a buggy or slow IME.

 Both macOS and Linux trailed behind Windows in terms of accuracy and performance even when compared to a very old Windows computer.